adrian-1990/CI-project-2-JavaScript/README.md

 #### Game Buttons

 This area is where the player can make their selection.
-I find these images really unique to the other icons you can find for this game online and help continue the style of the game.
-The player interacts with the game buttons by clicking on them, the mouse cursor will change to a pointer to notify the user the buttons can be interacted with and let the user know to click on an image to make a selection.
+I find these images really unique to the other icons you can find online and help.
+The player interacts with the game buttons by clicking on them, the mouse cursor will change to a pointer to let the user know the buttons can be interacted with and let the user know to click the button to make a selection.

 **Rock**